awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 ![AWS Blog Application](images/firstAWS1.png)

-When you choose **Submit**, the data is submitted to a Spring Controller and persisted into a DynamoDB table named **Greeting**.
-Then a text message is sent to a user.
+When you choose **Submit**, the data is submitted to a Spring Controller and persisted into an Amazon DynamoDB table named **Greeting**.
+Then a text message is sent to a user using Amazon Simple Notification Service (Amazon SNS).
 The following is the **Greeting** table.

 ![AWS Blog Application](images/greet2_1.png)